Covid-19 occupational health and safety measures

 We will ensure that children and staff only mix in a small and consistent group (a “bubble”).
 We will ensure that children and staff only mix in a consistent group (a “bubble”).
 We have sized bubbles according to official guidelines which reflect the national covid alert levels.
 Currently, we can operate bubbles that incorporate a whole classroom.
 Each classroom is now treated as a single bubble meaning children and teachers do not mix with different classrooms.
 Note government guidance and the reality of early years premises mean that transient contact is allowed (e.g. passing through the same corridors) but it should be minimised as much as possible.

 - Parents help and support

 We would like to asking for a maximum of help and support with regards to the arrival and departure times.
-Parents waiting at arrival and collection times are to wait at a safe social distance from one another – please respects marks on the pavements to help keep a safe distance.
+Parents waiting at arrival and collection times are to wait at a safe social distance from one another and are asked to wear a face mask – please respects marks on the pavements to help keep a safe distance.